tensorflow/tfjs-models/deeplab/demo/README.md

 # DeepLab Demo

-## This model is a work-in-progress and has not been released yet.
-We will update this README when the model is released and usable

 This demo allows you to try out semantic segmentation on a couple of preset images using different base models.